finnbear/tapi-rs/README.md

   - [ ] Reduce allocations
   - [ ] Reduce temporary unavailability

-  ## Acknowledgement
+## Acknowledgements

+Thanks to [James Wilcox](https://jamesrwilcox.com) for assigning TAPIR as a reading.

-  Thank you to the TAPIR authors for answering my questions about the paper!
+Thanks to [the TAPIR authors](https://github.com/UWSysLab/tapir#contact-and-questions) for answering questions about the paper!

+Thanks to [Kyle](https://aphyr.com) at [Jepsen](https://jepsen.io) for clarifying the relative strength of isolation levels.